esphome/esphome-core/README.md

 If esphomelib doesn't a sensor or device you'd really want to have support for, creating a custom component is very
 easy: [Custom Sensor Component](https://github.com/OttoWinter/esphomelib/wiki/Custom-Sensor-Component).

+## API documentation

+You can find a documentation for the API of this project at [esphomelib.com](http://esphomelib.com/api/).

 ## Getting Started